Top: The Harimandir Sahib, Golden Temple, of Sikh Dharma

-Bottom: Granthi (Sevadar) reads from the Guru during an Akandh Paath
+Bottom: Granthi (Sevadar) reads from Guru during an Akandh Paath

 An Akandh Paath is the recitation of the Siri Guru Granth Sahib, all 1430 pages, start to